extremeheat/protodef-cpp/README.md

   --namespace   What namespace to use, useful if you have multiple protocols.  (default: proto)
 ```

-If you have multiple protocols specified inside one JSON file, you can run the command multiple times
+If you have multiple protocols specified inside one JSON file, please use the programmatic API instead.
-with an additional "--input-path" argument, along with a custom namespace for each protocol.

 ### via code / programmatic API